Tastes like Christmas! This easy Candy Cane Fudge is a creamy combination of white chocolate and peppermint flavors — and it’s only 3 ingredients!

 This Candy Cane Fudge is super easy to make and only 3 simple ingredients — and it is absolutely gorgeous when finished!
 And of course, delicious too!

-First we made a creamy white chocolate peppermint fudge, then we topped it with crushed candy canes.
+First we made a creamy white chocolate fudge, then we mixed in AND topped it with crushed candy canes.
 It’s smooth and sweet with a crunchy finish — so fun and festive!

 This simple no-bake treat is perfect to make for Christmas parties or as a Christmas gift to family, friends, teachers, neighbors.